hdShang/arxiv-daily/docs/cs-LG/2025-11-20/papers/251117656v1-multi-agent-coordination-in-autonomous-vehicle-routing-a-simulation-.md

 ---
 layout: default
-title: Multi-Agent Coordination in Autonomous Vehicle Routing: A Simulation-Based Study of Communication, Memory, and Routing Loops
+title: "Multi-Agent Coordination in Autonomous Vehicle Routing: A Simulation-Based Study of Communication, Memory, and Routing Loops"
 ---

 # Multi-Agent Coordination in Autonomous Vehicle Routing: A Simulation-Based Study of Communication, Memory, and Routing Loops